Sarawak Government Railway

 Above: A Peckett 4-4-0T at Batu Sa Puloh with a mixed train for Kuching.

 Below: An 0-4-0ST with a ballast train from the 10th mile quarry at the 7th mile station.
+This has been identified as a Peckett product so is JEAN.
 Courtesy UK National Archives.

 Manufacturer